ErikKaum/space-monkey-demo/README.md

 # Space Monkey Demo

 This is still a work in progress repo.
-Mainly meant to share as a AI Tinkeres demo.
+Mainly meant to share as an AI Tinkeres demo.

 ## Contents